 The plaintiff argued that liability under her statutory consumer fraud claims satisfied predominance because the claims centered on an objective standard that did not require proof of individual reliance: whether Ocean Spray’s representations that its juices did not contain artificial flavors were likely to deceive a reasonable customer.
 Ocean Spray’s only response on the liability issue was that the plaintiff did not prove the artificial ingredients in its juices were actually flavors.
 The court agreed with the plaintiff, finding Ocean Spray’s argument was an improper attempt to tread into the merits of the dispute at the class certification stage.

-Next, the court conducted a rigorous analysis — as required by Comcast — as to whether Plaintiff’s damages model for restitution to the class was consistent with her liability theory that Ocean Spray’s misrepresentations caused consumers to pay more than they otherwise would have.
+Next, the court conducted a rigorous analysis — as required by Comcast Corp. v.
+Behrend — as to whether the plaintiff’s damages model for restitution to the class was consistent with her liability theory that Ocean Spray’s misrepresentations caused consumers to pay more than they otherwise would have.
 Such price premium damages models must link the consumer price differential to the defendant’s allegedly deceptive labeling to be acceptable, as we have blogged about here and here.

 The plaintiff proffered two damages models.
 The first, prepared by an expert named Dr. Goedde, was based solely on a survey of California juice prices unrelated to Ocean Spray products.
 Dr. Goedde found customers paid a price premium of 25 percent for all-natural juice products.
 The court rejected this model because it was untethered to the plaintiff’s legal theories or Ocean Spray’s alleged misrepresentations and thus failed to satisfy Comcast.